A Travel Price Comparison for Families, Couples, and Backpackers Kos vs. Cadiz for Attractions, Food, Beaches, and Nightlife

 Many restaurants in Kos have been singled out for their culinary prowess.
 The cuisine relies heavily on locally harvested ingredients with many dishes featuring cheese, seafood, vegetables, olive oil, and potatoes.
 The dishes are influenced by Italian and Turkish cuisines and common dishes include moussaka, souvlaki and tzatziki.
 Popular seafood options are prawns, squid, lobster and octopus.
 A great way to enjoy a sampling of local dishes is to visit an ouzeri, which is a Greek taverna that serves mezza style meals with small dishes that you can share.

-Eating is part of the travel experience when you visit Cadiz.
-You can expect the freshest seafood with everything from oysters to prawns and even fresh caught fish like Bluefin tuna.
+Cadiz has a delicious restaurant scene that relies on local flavors.
+The restaurants are good, but if you don't have reservations you're out of luck.
+Many restaurants fill up during the peak summer months.
+If you do have reservations then you can expect fresh seafood including everything from oysters to prawns and even fresh caught fish like Bluefin tuna.
 Make sure you try the shrimp fritters and papas con choco (cuttlefish and potato stew).
 Tapas are a great way to sample a number of small local dishes.
-Also finish your meal of with some churros.
+Also finish your meal off with some churros.

 Is Kos or Cadiz Better for Nightlife?